-The Makoto Intravascular Imaging System[TM] is designed to work with the standard electrical wiring available in a coronary catheterization laboratory.
+The Makoto Intravascular Imaging SystemTM is designed to work with the standard electrical wiring available in a catheterization laboratory or similarly equipped facility.

 The Makoto Intravascular Imaging SystemTM is equipped with an equipotential ground stud located on the rear of the unit.